godmoves/DeeperStack/readme.md

 ## Training your models

-DeepHoldem is not a single neuronal network.
-DeepHoldem is composed of four networks:
+DeeperStack is not a single neural network.
+DeeperStack is composed of four networks:
  * River network
  * Turn network
  * Flop network